dascentral/dotfiles/resources/software/php.md

 ## PHP & Redis

 The default database configuration within a [Laravel](https://laravel.com) application calls for use of the native Redis client within PHP.
 However, the default Homebrew version of PHP on a Mac does not enable the Redis client by default.
-Installation of this software seems to be a bit of a chore.

 Instructions here are written for PHP 7.4 installed via Homebrew and derived from the following two resources: